mraleph/mraleph.github.com/_posts/2013-03-28-why-asmjs-bothers-me.md

 * **Bytecode side**: I am concerned that we are trying to hide a bytecode inside a normal high-level language.
 Even more: we are trying to enrich a high-level language with features that only bytecode needs.
 If I believed that JavaScript has already hit a performance ceiling that it cannot surpass I would step forward and propose a bytecode that can go beyond that ceiling.
 But I don't believe that, see above.

-<small>[At this point I have spent several hours writing these things down and I ate all the food that I stashed for Easter holidays.
+<p><small>[At this point I have spent several hours writing these things down and I ate all the food that I stashed for Easter holidays.
 I am starting to think that I failed to clearly convey my thoughts and my feelings so it will be appropriate to starve to death.
-Thanks for reading anyway.]</small>
+Thanks for reading anyway.]</small></p>

 <p><span style=" color: white; border: 1px #7A0026 solid; padding: 0px 2px; background: #7a0026;">Update 18 July 2013</span> I have been told that my post can be read as if I am arguing that idiomatic JavaScript can easily achieve performance of asm.js-style code.
 I would like to clarify that this is not  what I am trying to say here.
 Without a doubt asm.js-style code comes with its own benefits: it eliminates non-trivial JavaScript objects and automatic memory management from the picture, reducing things to arithmetic and typed array manipulation.
 This reduces the pressure on the garbage collector, similar to manual JS-object pooling, and allows to avoid obscure corner cases in heuristics that are used by VMs to make inherently shapeless JavaScript objects fast.
 Thus asm.js-style code indeed has certain performance advantages over idiomatic JavaScript code (I argued the same <a href="http://mrale.ph/blog/2011/11/05/the-trap-of-the-performance-sweet-spot.html">over a year ago</a>) and discussing whether or not similar gains can be achieved by pure restructuring of the idiomatic code and advances in JIT compilation is out of scope for this post. </p>